Cecil Aldana

-Cecil De La Caridad Aldana (born 17 September 2003) is a Cuban footballer who plays as a forward for Liga de Quito.
+Cecil De La Caridad Aldana Tamayo (born 17 September 2003) is a Cuban footballer who plays as a forward.

 Life and career

 Aldana was born on 17 September 2003 in Cuba.
 She started playing football at the age of seven.
 She played football in the streets with her cousins and friends as a child.
 She attended the School of Initiation of Sports in Schools in Cuba.
 She is a native of Bayamo, Cuba.
 She started her career with Cuban side Granma.
 She was the top scorer of the 2022 Cuban women's league with fourteen goals.
 In 2023, she signed for Ecuadorian side Liga de Quito.

+On 20 March 2026, Aldana signed with Universidad de Chile from Ecuadorian club Dragonas IDV.
+She left them on 7 July of the same year.

+International career

 Aldana is a Cuba international.
 She has played for the Cuba women's national under-17 football team, Cuba women's national under-20 football team, and Cuba women's national football team.
 She was described as "played for the Cuban national team since she was very young, highlighting her talent in categories higher than those corresponding to her age".